jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/3-integration-eidasbridge.md

 The response body of the request is the access token that you will have to **set it as bearer token in the requests mentioned below**.

 Please notice this is an authenticated service.
 Therefore, the `iss` and the `apiKey` details have to be provided by Validated ID.
-Please [contact us](mailto:vidchain@validatedid.com) to request access.
+Please contact VIDchain support team [support@vidchain.net](mailto:support@vidchain.net) to request access.

 ## For Issuers